April 30, 2021

-Having recently returned from a trip The Golden State, there is so much to admire about its beauty, weather, and innovative leadership.
+If you’re operating any part of your business in California, there’s a new Acronym to learn.
+Its CCPA and its is here to stay.
+It stands for the California Consumer Privacy Act, and its onerous.
+I recently returned from The Golden State, and there is much to admire about its beauty, weather, and innovative leadership.
 There are also some well-known tradeoffs that Californians are discussing with increased frequency.
 We know its residents are well-accustomed to life in a state of RED ALERT from the ever-present realities of earthquakes and wildfires, and now present legislation is impacting businesses who are unprepared… Compliance with California’s tough privacy laws.

 Many California companies are already painfully aware of the CCPA.
-Few outside the state doing business there are fully prepared for it.
+Few outside the state who do business there are fully prepared for it.
 ALL will regret this.
-Insurance Professionals working with clients who are both California-based and doing business in California should be discussing compliance with clients urgently.
+Insurance Professionals working with California-based clients and those doing business in California should be discussing compliance with clients urgently.

 The California Consumer Privacy Act (CCPA) of 2018 was passed on June 28 2018, and took effect on 1 January 1st, 2020.
 It provided privacy rights for consumers and forces companies that conduct business in the State of California to implement many fundamental changes to their privacy programs.
 For the many insured clients who may not even have so much as a privacy program in place, it’s mission-critical from a risk management perspective.